 An export declaration must be made for all exports.
 An export authorisation or licence under which an export is made must be indicated on the export declaration.

-The key development regarding export controls over the past year has been the retention and modification of EU export control law.
+The key recent development regarding export controls is the retention and modification of EU export control law.
 Export controls are now generally applicable to trade between the UK and the EU.

 There are no significant pending changes to export controls in the UK.

-The regime governing AD/CV duties and safeguard measures is changing significantly due to the UK’s departure from the EU.
+The regime governing AD/CV duties and safeguard measures has changed significantly due to the UK’s departure from the EU and the end of the transition period.

-Once the Bill comes into force, two authorities will govern the imposition of AD/CV duties and safeguard measures.
+Under the Trade Act 2021, two authorities determine the imposition of AD/CV duties and safeguard measures.

-First, the Bill establishes the Trade Remedies Authority (TRA).
-The TRA replaces the existing Trade Remedies Investigations Directorate (TRID) (a temporary body in the Department for International Trade, pending the Bill’s passage).
-The TRA is an independent, arm’s-length body, and not part of the Department.
-Upon requests by particular industries or (exceptionally) the Secretary of State, the TRA will open investigations into whether it should recommend trade remedies.
+First, the Trade Act 2021 established the Trade Remedies Authority (TRA): an independent body which conducts trade remedies investigations and recommends trade remedies measure.
+Upon requests by particular industries or (exceptionally) the Secretary of State, the TRA opens investigations into whether it should recommend trade remedies.
 This involves:

 Second, if the TRA recommends imposing remedies, the Secretary of State decides whether to accept the recommendation.
 The Secretary of State may only reject the TRA’s recommendation if satisfied that:

-Measures are administered by Her Majesty’s Revenue and Customs (HMRC).
+Measures are administered by HMRC.
 Physical customs inspections are conducted by the Home Office’s Border Force.

 As set out above at 5.3 Petitioning for a Review, UK producers can apply for investigations at any time.